hiker/PSyclone/doc/algorithm_layer.rst

-In the PSyKAl separation of concerns, the Algorithm layer specifies the algorithm that the scientist would like to run (in terms of calls to kernel and infrastructure routines) and logically operates on full fields.
+In the PSyKAl separation of concerns, the Algorithm layer specifies the algorithm that the scientist would like to run (in terms of calls to kernel routines and built-in operations) and logically operates on full fields.
 Algorithm code in the algorithm layer is not allowed to include any parallelisation calls or directives and passes datatypes specified by the particular API.